Get up-to-speed with the latest Linux C++ debugging and performance tools

 Introduction to Debugging & Profiling for Linux C++ development – Training Course Contents:

-This training focuses on what a developer teams should know for being efficient on both desktop as well as embedded Linux.
+This training focuses on what a developer team should know for being efficient on both desktop as well as embedded Linux.

 The following tools will be covered: Debugging: